+Damage is recorded when entanglement in fishing line or natural epibiota results in large areas of necrosis.
 In addition fans are recorded as damaged when dislodged from the rock.
 In some cases they are found nearby and an attempt is made to re-attach the colonies artificially.

-Tritonia nilsodhneri or Simnia patula Very low numbers of these species have been recorded over the years.
-In 2017 one sea fan sea slug, Tritonia nilsodhneri, with its eggs was recorded at Rye rocks.
+Tritonia nilsodhneri or Simnia patula

+Very low numbers of these species have been recorded over the years.
+One individual Tritonia nilsodhneri was recorded in 2018 on a fan at Highpoint, not on one of the monitored fans.